 A few years ago Disney World rolled out Allergy Menus.
 These menus have options for the Top 8 allergies and can be found at many locations around Disney World Parks and Resorts.

-The top 9 allergens as recognized by Disney are: Wheat/Gluten (mixed together, ask in person for specifics!), Dairy/Milk, Soy (typically soy protein, sometimes leaves out lethicin and oil from menus), Egg, Peanut/Treenut (mixed together, ask in person for specifics!), Fish/Shellfish (mixed together, ask in person for specifics!).
+The Top 9 allergens as recognized by Disney are: Wheat/Gluten (listed together, ask in person for specifics!), Dairy/Milk, Soy (typically soy protein, sometimes leaves out lecithin and oil from menus), Egg, Peanut/Treenut (listed together, ask in person for specifics!), Fish/Shellfish (listed together, ask in person for specifics!).
 As of 2023, they are adding Sesame to new menus and menu updates.

 Do all of the Restaurants at Disney World have an Allergy Menu?